Gliba/lit-flow/README.md

 #### Restricted Drag Handle

 By default, the entire node can be used to drag it around the canvas.
-However, you can restrict dragging to a specific element using the `dragHandleSelector` property.
+However, you can restrict dragging to a specific element using the `drag_handle_selector` property.
 This is useful when you want users to interact with buttons, inputs, or other interactive elements in the node body without triggering dragging.

 **Usage:**